johnwilldonicely/LDAS/README.md

 	dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart
 ```
 ...then restart your PC.

-**Note:** LDAS will run under the existing (WSL-1) version of the subsystem.
-If you want even better performance, you can join the Windows Insider program to update Windows and try WSL-2.
-Complete instructions are **[here](https://docs.microsoft.com/en-us/windows/wsl/install-win10)**

 ### 2. Install the free Ubuntu distribution from Microsoft Store
 This is suprisngly simple, as Microsoft Store provides pre-tested "plug & play" versions which should install and run seamlessly under Windows 10.
 When installation completes you'll see an Ubuntu icon in the Start Menu (recently added section) .